The Gathering (2003 film)

-The Gathering is a 2002 British thriller/horror film directed by Brian Gilbert and starring Christina Ricci.
+The Gathering is a 2003 British thriller/horror film directed by Brian Gilbert and starring Christina Ricci.

-Plot synopsis
+Plot

 Cassie Grant (Christina Ricci) is a young girl from the United States who is wandering through England on foot.
 On her way to Ashby Wake, Cassie is hit by a car.
 The driver of the car, Mrs. Marion Kirkman (Kerry Fox), immediately calls an ambulance.
 During an examination at the local hospital the doctor concludes Cassie only has some scratches and not even a concussion, but Cassie has lost her memory due to the accident.
-She only knows her name and mother country, but she does not know which town she comes from, who her family is, and why she is in England.
+She only knows her name and mother country, but she does not know which town she comes from, who her family is, or why she is in England.
 The doctor explains to her that the loss of memory is caused by a shock and that she will regain it after some recuperation.
 As a result of the examination, Cassie is checked out.
 Mrs. Kirkman invites Cassie to stay at her house until she has overcome her loss of memory, because Mrs. Kirkman feels guilty and responsible for the lonely girl who nobody knows.

 While recovering, Cassie is drawn into a deeper mystery, which seems to involve her hosts and other people she sees about the town.
 Her lack of memory compounds the air of suspense as she encounters a man named Dan Blakely (Ioan Gruffudd), whom she believes she knows, but with no idea from where.
-Cassie becomes very attached to Mrs. Kirkman's son, Michael (Harry Forrester) and becomes acquainted with her husband Simon (Stephen Dillane), an art historian, who is in the process of examining a church from Early Christianity (built in Glastonbury during the first century AD) after the arrival of Joseph of Arimathea.
+Cassie becomes very attached to Mrs. Kirkman's son, Michael (Harry Forrester) and becomes acquainted with her husband Simon (Stephen Dillane), an art historian, who is in the process of examining a church from Early Christianity, built in Glastonbury during the first century AD, after the arrival of Joseph of Arimathea.
 This church was recently discovered by two visitors to the Glastonbury Festival, who died after falling down a hole through the open roof of the buried church.
 In the Church there is an unusual relief made of stone, which illustrates the crucifixion of Christ.
 Also depicted are many curious onlookers who appear to be observing the gruesome scene.